ffrank/ffrank.github.io/_posts/2014-12-30-who-moved-my-cheese.md

 layout: post
 category: bugs
 tags: [puppet, bugs, git, rebase, bisect, testing]
+summary: Another tale of history bisection in the search for the root of today's problems.
 ---

-Another tale of history bisection in the search for the root of today's problems.

 Finding out why Travis fails your latest PR - *2 minutes*.
 Reproducing locally and figuring out how to fix the issue - *3 hours*.
 Squashing and rebasing to